zamazan4ik/awesome-pgo/article/article.md

 Enabling LTO by default is a huge step that highlights dozens of bugs in your software (especially C and C++).
 You see it on a Gentoo example - they already collected many LTO-related issues (links to [Gentoo bugzilla](https://bugs.gentoo.org/618550), [gentooLTO repository](https://github.com/InBetweenNames/gentooLTO/issues)).
 I am sure you can find similar issues in other bugtrackers as well.

 However, not all distributions consider enabling LTO by default due to the problems discussed above.
-One of the examples is NixOS (the discussion can be found at [Reddit](https://www.reddit.com/r/NixOS/comments/146wdfk/lto_by_default/)).
-Hopefully over time more and more issues with LTO will be resolved and we will see "LTO by default" policy enabled in more build guidelines.
+One of the examples is NixOS (the discussion can be found on [Reddit](https://www.reddit.com/r/NixOS/comments/146wdfk/lto_by_default/)).
+Hopefully, over time more and more issues with LTO will be resolved and we will see "LTO by default" policy enabled in more build guidelines.

 If you are interested in more details about LTO, I collected several links for you: